CmdrVasquess/bcplus/README.md

 Don't know when I will rework the thing for a good (which? … maybe [vue.js](https://vuejs.org/)) web framework.

+…rewriting the thing on branch ng/master – feature set will probably change!

 ![Logo](bcplus.d/s/img/Logo.png)
 # BoardComputer+ for E:D